bcgov/sso-docs/docs/FAQs/css-app-errors.md

 ---

-## Warning: You are not authorized to access this page” while accessing Business BCeID account.
+## Warning: You are not authorized to access this page” while accessing Business BCeID account

 You need to contact [IDIM team](mailto:IDIM.Consulting@gov.bc.ca) to get the access